 Faculty & Staff Diversity Committee

 The Committee on Diversity consists of a broad range of King Faculty and Staff who work in collaboration to support and promote intellectual, cultural, and social pluralism at King.
 This advisory group is responsible for monitoring programs and policies adopted by the School in supporting its commitment to diversity.
 The Committee works to promote shared values of mutual understanding and collaboration around intellectual and cultural understanding, diversity, and inclusion.

-The mission of the Parents' Association's King Inclusion and Diversity Committee (KInD) is to help create a safe, welcoming space for parents and the entire King community to embrace diversity at the School, and within our community.
+The mission of the Parents' Association's King Inclusion and Diversity Committee (KInD) is to help create a safe, welcoming space for King parents and our entire school community, through inclusion, while, at the same time, accepting and embracing our diversity.
 The goal of this committee is to serve as a liaison with the PA as a resource for parents, particularly those new to King.
-The PDC works to engage the School on matters of difference, works together to tackle barriers, and embraces opportunities to enhance diversity.
+The KInD committee works to engage the School on matters of difference, works together to tackle barriers, and embraces opportunities to enhance diversity.
 The committee brings events to the King community, including: movie screenings, book readings and celebrations of the full spectrum of issues of difference, race and class, learning differences, non-traditional families, and gender equality.
-The PDC looks to become agents of change in many ways on issues of social justice and equality.
+The KInD committee looks to become agents of change in many ways on issues of social justice and equality.
 King is a place for all parents.